joshuacline/windick/README.md

 - Feedback: https://www.reddit.com/r/ShaZZam/
 - Requirements for deploy-mode disk: UEFI bios + any SSD or USB
 - Requirements for VHDX-boot disk: UEFI bios + any SSD or premium USB
-- Package Creator (.$PK) · Driver · Scripted · Storage · Approve/Deny ·
+- Package Creator (.$PK) · Driver · Scripted · Storage · Approve/Deny
-- List-Base Extract System (.MST) - Generate list-base from · WIM · VHDX · Live ·
+- List-Base Extract System (.MST) - Generate list-base from · WIM · VHDX · Live
-- Advanced List Sorting System (.LST) - Create lists to · Enable · Disable · Add · Delete ·
+- Advanced List Sorting System (.LST) - Create lists to · Enable · Disable · Add · Delete
 -      · AppX · Drivers · Features · Components · Packages · Services · Tasks · Updates
 - No dependencies or external applications, just $haZZam.cmd and Windows installation source
+- All imaging operations occur inside of a virtual hard disk image, leaving no garbage folders or files behind.
 - Mount deploy and administrate virtual hard disk images (VHDX) and WIM's from within recovery or live in Windows
 - Modify your Windows images as VHDX for instant results.
-Convert back to WIM when ready to finalize image.
+Convert back to WIM when ready to finalize image
-- Up to 10 Native VHDX-Boot slots are available in Slot-Mode for redundancy.
+- Up to 10 Native VHDX-Boot slots are available in Slot-Mode for redundancy
 - Simplified 2 partition system.
 EFI / Data only.
 No MSR, no WinRE, no B.S. - Windows is contained in a single VHDX file
 - Customize Windows images with an endless number of packs/lists.
 Import/Export Drivers
 - Express image forensics of WIM/VHDX/LIVE - Inspect your images with a single button.
 Generate a list of registry startup items, services, tasks, appX, features and components
-- Practical Boot: Create a folder named "$" at the base of any seperate connected NTFS formatted drive.
+- Practical Boot: Create a folder named "$" at the base of any seperate connected NTFS formatted drive
-- Secure-er Boot: Create a bootable USB disk used as a "boot-key" to be left in the PC during use, with any other connected drives being non-bootable.
+- Secure-er Boot: Create a bootable USB disk used as a "boot-key" to be left in the PC during use, with any other connected drives being non-bootable
-- Virtual hard disk images named between 0-9.VHDX will be detected across drives during boot and added to the boot-list.
+- Virtual hard disk images named between 0-9.VHDX will be detected across drives during boot and added to the boot-list
+- Recommended to use Windows builds 22000+
+- Made of 100% batch.
+No embedded scripts of any kind.
+No:
+-      · powershell · visualbasic · java · any type of encoding or obfuscation
+- This program should always be in its readable form, a .CMD file
 - Clean-room developed.
 Evolution of my personal deployment scripts, 7+ years in the making
 ![Alt text](/png/0-0.png "Help Section")
 To get started: Place $haZZam.cmd in a folder.
-Mount a Windows ISO, or insert a windows disc, then open $haZZam.cmd.
+Mount a Windows ISO, or insert a windows disc, then open $haZZam.cmd
 #     ■■■■■■■■■■■■■■■■■■■■■■■■■■
 Boot Creator (via Diskpart+DISM)
 #     ■■■■■■■■■■■■■■■■■■■■■■■■■■